How EMDR Therapy Treats Eating Disorders in Salt Lake City, Utah

 Online Eating Disorder Therapy in Utah

-Online counseling means I work with people in Provo, Logan, Salt Lake City, Cedar City, St. George, Heber City, and more.
+Online counseling means I work with women in Salt Lake City and all throughout Utah.

-Eating disorder therapy and EMDR therapy aren’t the only counseling services provided at this Utah Counseling Center.
+Eating disorder therapy and EMDR therapy aren’t the only counseling services provided.
 Other mental health services provided by Maple Canyon Therapy include binge eating disorder treatment, anxiety therapy, birth trauma therapy, counseling for college students, and body image therapy.
 Reach out today to schedule a phone consultation to see how I can help.

 About the Author